Denk Mal Am Ort (DMAO) is the personal remembrance of an individual or family persecuted in

 Berlin during the Nazi era.

-shed more light on it once a year.
+shed more light on this once a year.

 Denise Citroen launched the project in 2012 in cooperation with the Jewish Historical Museum in Amsterdam.

-Marie Rolshoven, Jani Pietsch and Florian Voss brought the idea to Berlin in 2016.
-Commemoration in Berlin includes everyone who got harassed by the Nazis.
+Marie Rolshoven, Jani Pietsch and Florian Voss brought the idea to Berlin in 2016, extending commemoration to include anyone persecuted by the Nazis.